hgphpdev/LaravelFormValidator/README.md

 3. done.

 # Additional Feature:
  -Some time we need post request on href tag but we need to create form for that or write a ajax for that button to work as post request It can be easily done by simple define **data-method="Post"** in your href tag same as the code below, It will work as post.
+If you want to add custom confirm message before delete or any other action, define **data-confirm-message** in this tag.

 ```
-<a href="yourUrl" data-method="post" >Click me</a>
+<a href="yourUrl" data-confirm-message="enter your message here" data-method="post" >Click me</a>
 ```

 # Advantage & Disadvantageg